kamoh/watch_dog/README.md

 The game will ask you a few questions, then create a `neighborhood` directory for you to find your dog in!

-Once you find your dog, don't forget to `cat [dog_name]` to see what your buddy wants to express sincere gratitude for your effort!
+Once you find your dog, don't forget to `cat [dog_name]` to see how your buddy wants to express sincere gratitude for all your efforts!

 ### Credits